sasagawa888/eisl/README.md

 # Compile EISL by CUDA
 You can also compile EISL with nvcc(CUDA) instead of gcc.

-On linux terminal type "make -f cudamake" and "sudo make install"
+On linux terminal type "make -f cudamake" and "sudo make -f cudamake install"

 Now, I am adding function using CUDA